"Architectural interventions at a famous London store"

 Greig & Stephenson have worked with Selfridges London to develop various elements of their master plan.
 This set out to create better customer circulation and orientation and resulted in four new escalator cores within the building.
 Greig & Stephenson were also appointed as lead consultants to undertake a feasibility study and planning application for extending S.W.O.D. building fronting onto Duke Street on the north-east corner of the property.

 - Time Scale1998 - 2001

-Other works with Selfridges has included a new customer service area in store – the HMV store and Base Bar in the multimedia department at basement level and as part of the store’s essential infrastructure; we have facilitated the installation of 10,000 square feet of cold rooms at sub basement loading bay level.
+Other works with Selfridges have included a new customer service area in-store – the HMV store and Base Bar in the multimedia department at the basement level and as part of the store’s essential infrastructure; we have facilitated the installation of 10,000 square feet of cold rooms at sub-basement loading bay level.